ivs-kuleuven/platosim3/docs/source/InputFile.md

 <!-- PSF File -->
 <!-- ******** -->

-@section psfFile PSF File (Optional)
+# <a name="psfFile"></a>PSF File (Optional)

 Unless you indicate you want to generate a Gaussian PSF, pre-computed normalised PSFs must be provided in the form of an HDF5-file.
-The path of this file, relative to the @ref projectLocation "project location", is specified via the @ref psfFilename parameter.
+The path of this file, relative to the [project location](#projectLocation), is specified via the [Filename](#psfFilename) parameter.

 The simulator will automatically select the PSF for which the angular distance to the optical axis matches best for the simulated sub-field.